Ichikyube/wbms_fe/README.md

+  // Declare an EventSource
+const eventSource = new EventSource('http://some.url');
+// Handler for events without an event type specified eventSource.onmessage = (e) => {
+   // Do something - event data etc will be in e.data };
+// Handler for events of type 'eventType' only eventSource.addEventListener('eventType', (e) => {
+   // Do something - event data will be in e.data,
+   // message will be of type 'eventType'
+});

-  Jika User adalah admin maka bisa menunjuk approver Creating a request approval feature involves several steps, including setting up the frontend and backend components, handling API requests, and managing the state.
+  Jika User adalah admin maka bisa menunjuk approver

+  Creating a request approval feature involves several steps, including setting up the frontend and backend components, handling API requests, and managing the state.
 Below is a high-level overview of the process:

 1. **Frontend Setup:**